 Please note that illustrations used here and on our website are for informational purposes only.

-Artwork prints are developed using a professional inkjet printer and cutter machine.
+Artwork prints are developed using a professional printer.
 The printer utilizes 6 distinct color cartridges to accurately reproduce most artwork in vivid, detailed hues.

 If you have already reviewed our article regarding what the Plexworks service is (and what is isn't), let's now look at additional topics regarding artwork size, use of our photoshop templates, and alternative submissions for those who don't have photoshop or a similar program to edit content.